lmanul/424/index.md

-of damage to or destruction of the Building containing the Units as a result of fire or other casualty, unless seventy-five percent or more of the Building containing the Units is destroyed or substantially damaged and Unit Owners whose percentage of Common [Interest totals seventy- five percent in the aggregate of the total Common Interest do not duly and promptly resolve to proceed with repair or restoration, the Board of Managers shall arrange for the prompt repair and restoration of the Building containing the Units(including any damaged
+of damage to or destruction of the Building containing the Units as a result of fire or other casualty, unless seventy-five percent or more of the Building containing the Units is destroyed or substantially damaged and Unit Owners whose percentage of Common [Interest totals seventy-five percent in the aggregate of the total Common Interest do not duly and promptly resolve to proceed with repair or restoration, the Board of Managers shall arrange for the prompt repair and restoration of the Building containing the Units(including any damaged